Olympic Games Tokyo 2020 - The Official Video Game

-Olympic Games Tokyo 2020 - The Official Video Game is an Olympic video game developed and published by Sega.
+Olympic Games Tokyo 2020 - The Official Video Game is a sports video game developed and published by Sega.
 The game was originally released in Japan for the Nintendo Switch and PlayStation 4 on July 24, 2019.
-However, due to the COVID-19 pandemic delaying the start of the 2020 Summer Olympics in Tokyo, the game was not released outside of Japan until June 2021, when it also released for Microsoft Windows, Stadia, and Xbox One.
+However, due to the COVID-19 pandemic delaying the start of the 2020 Summer Olympics in Tokyo, the game was not released outside of Japan and East Asia until June 2021, when it also released for Windows, Stadia, and Xbox One.
 The game features 80 national teams and 18 events.
-Players can make their own players, have and play against fictional players in any mode, or licensed players by playing vs top athlete in training mode.

-Disciplines
+Yuke's provided developmental assistance.
+The game is the penultimate Olympic video game to be released by Sega, as Sega's license to produce games based on the Olympic Games was discontinued after the release of Mario & Sonic at the Olympic Games Tokyo 2020 due to the International Olympic Committee pivoting to mobile games produced by nWay for the 2024 Summer Olympics.

+Events

-The following events are in the game: four additional sports were added to the game as free post launch updates.
+The following events are in the game: four additional sports were added to the game as updates.